APWHY/tug-of-war-p2p/README.md

    ./application.go
 ```

 This simply sets up a simple gin backend that will host the static html/jss/css files for you to access.
+The server is only required for development -- when deployed, this backend is not required.

 ## Deployment